 In a relationship

-INTJs tend to be quite clear about what they want from a partner, sometimes to the point of having quite a scientific list of what they want, and will pursue their ideal until they’ve found the perfect person.
+INTJs tend to be quite clear about what they want from a partner, and may even have quite a scientific list of what they want, and will pursue their ideal until they’ve found the perfect person.
 The INTJ’s thorough approach to getting to know a potential partner might put some people off.
 They sometimes even have a set of questions and topics they want to talk about, rather than letting the relationship flow organically.

 Once they’ve found a partner, healthy INTJs are deeply committed, loyal, and quietly caring.
 They will use their own ability to reason and plan to support their partner, and their partner’s dreams and ambitions.
 While an INTJ can do well with an extroverted partner, it’s very important to them to have their alone time: and since their ideas are so important to them, it’s best if they have a partner who encourages, or is at least open, to the INTJ’s master plans.